SegmentationBLWX/cssegmentation/README.md

 ## Major Features

-- **Unified Benchmark**

-  We provide a unified benchmark toolbox for various continual semantic segmentation methods.

-- **Modular Design**

-  We decompose the continual semantic segmentation framework into different components and one can easily construct a customized continual semantic segmentation framework by combining different modules.

-- **Support of Multiple Methods Out of Box**

-  The toolbox directly supports popular and contemporary continual semantic segmentation frameworks, *e.g.*, MIB, PLOP, RCIL, etc.

 - **High Performance**

-  The segmentation performance is better than or comparable to other codebases.
+  The performance of re-implemented CSS algorithms is better than or comparable to the original paper.

+- **Modular Design and Unified Benchmark**

+  Various CSS methods are unified into several specific modules.
+  Benefiting from this design, CSSegmentation can integrate a great deal of popular and contemporary continual semantic segmentation frameworks and then, train and test them on unified benchmarks.

+- **Fewer Dependencies**

+  CSSegmentation tries its best to avoid introducing more dependencies when reproducing novel continual semantic segmentation approaches.

 ## Benchmark and Model Zoo